ChubaOkafor/Adidas-Sales/README.md

 - [Recommendations](#Recommendations)

 ## Project Overview
 This is an analysis of the sales of adidas across a variety of areas in the United States, sales methods, retailers and products.
-The product aims to gain actionable insights into the sales of adidas and enable informed decision making
+The project aims to gain actionable insights into the sales of adidas and enable informed decision making

 ## Data Sources
 Adidas Sales Data: The primary dataset for this analysis is the "adidas_sales.xlsx" file containing detailed information about the sales of adidas.
 It contains details about adidas products, prices, retailers, sales methods, invoice years, regions, states etc.